The stack (philosophy): Layers in "the Chinese stack"

-Gabriele de Seta has proposed three additional layers to describe "the Chinese stack", which is not delimited to the borders of China but is entwined with planetary networks.
+Gabriele de Seta has proposed three additional layers to describe "the Chinese stack", which is not limited to the borders of China but is entwined with planetary networks.
 These layers maintain the focus on planetary computing and the internet as a global system, but support analysis of the connections and lack thereof between parts of the internet, as well as how it relates to power.